safesoftware/fmeflow-cli/docs/fmeflow_connections_delete.md

 ```

-	Examples:
   # Delete a connection with the name "myConnection"
   fmeflow connections delete --name myConnection

 ```